necx512/GIUDA/TGS_on_behalf_of_someone.md

 where:

-MessageType is what we need to get from the AP.
-Specify KerbRetrieveEncodedTicketMessage;
+MessageType: To obtain a TGS ticket, set the MessageType field to KerbRetrieveEncodedTicketMessage;

-LogonID is the LUID of the session on behalf of which the AP is accessed.
-This is when the LUID will be substituted.
-The problem is that if we connect to the LSA via LsaConnectUntrusted(), we won't be able to specify the LUID of someone else's session here — the LSA will throw a 0x5 ERROR_ACCESS_DENIED error, but if we connect via LsaRegisterLogonProcess(), we can pass any desired LUID here.
-And in this way we will be able to request tickets from someone else's session;
+LogonID: Set the LogonID to the LUID of the session on whose behalf the AP is accessed.
+This is where the LUID will be substituted.
+However, if you connect to the LSA using LsaConnectUntrusted(), you won't be able to specify the LUID of another session, as this will result in a 0x5 ERROR_ACCESS_DENIED error.
+On the other hand, if you connect via LsaRegisterLogonProcess(), you can provide any LUID you choose, allowing you to request tickets from another user's session.;

 TargetName — here specify the SPN of the service to which you want to get a ticket;